JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 #### terminal_command.scpt

 ** ATTENTION: Be very careful when you use this script!
-Terminal commands are very powerful.
+Terminal commands are powerful.**

 Opens a path in Terminal